 ABOUT CRC

 In 2002, CRC was founded by Johan Christofferson and Richard Robb, who continue to manage the firm to this day.
-Funds managed by CRC have an estimated 30% market share in funded Significant Risk Transfers ("SRTs," sometimes called "Capital Relief," "Credit Risk Transfer," "Synthetic Risk Transfer," or "Risk Sharing" transactions) not tied to large corporates with European banks.
+Funds managed by CRC have an estimated 30% market share in funded Significant Risk Transfers ("SRTs") with European banks, not counting SRTs tied to large corporate loans.
+SRTs are sometimes called "Capital Relief," "Credit Risk Transfer," "Synthetic Risk Transfer," or "Risk Sharing" transactions.

 The economy of core Europe is dominated by small and medium enterprises that rely on bank loans for financing.
 By transferring the risk of these loans to institutional investors with long-term horizons, SRTs with CRC improve banks’ balance sheets and free up capacity for more lending.